U.S. News Rankings

 |Ranking score and category|

 Manhattan College is a private institution that was founded in 1853.
-It has a total undergraduate enrollment of 3,237, its setting is city, and the campus size is 22 acres.
+It has a total undergraduate enrollment of 3,351, its setting is urban, and the campus size is 22 acres.
 It utilizes a semester-based academic calendar.
-Manhattan College's ranking in the 2013 edition of Best Colleges is Regional Universities (North), 17.
+Manhattan College's ranking in the 2014 edition of Best Colleges is Regional Universities (North), 17.
 Its tuition and fees are $32,625 (2012-13).

 Manhattan College is a private, Catholic school located in the Riverdale neighborhood of New York City.
 Undergraduates can choose from many majors within the schools of arts, business, education, engineering, and science, and graduate students can earn master’s degrees in education and engineering.
 Manhattan students can expect small class sizes and can study anytime in the O’Malley Library, which is conveniently open 24-7.
 At Manhattan, students make the most of their studies by visiting the career center, which offers a seminar specifically to freshmen and sophomores that prepares them for working in the real world.